DavidBasarab/FatCat.Fakes/README.md

 * Will create a random interface/abstract implementation from the assembly of the type asked to be created.
 * Create List, Arrays, and Dictionaries
 * Callback to change object after creation before Faker returns
+* Create random int and string with prefixes
+* Define your own fake generator for a given type

 ### *Future Features*